choria-io/website/docs/content/autoagents/concepts/_index.md

 ### State Machine

-A State Machine combine *states* and *transitions* to describe every possible situation the managed item might find itself in and how it gets to that situation or state.
+A State Machine combines *states* and *transitions* to describe every possible situation the managed item might find itself in and how it gets to that situation or state.